 Sony RX100 III versus Canon G9 X Mark II

-The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in May 2014 and January 2017.
+The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in May 2014 and January 2017.
 Both the RX100 III and the G9X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Sony RX100 III and the Canon G9 X Mark II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony RX100 III and the Canon G9 X Mark II is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 III – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is somewhat smaller (4 percent) than the Sony RX100 III.
 Moreover, the G9X Mark II is markedly lighter (29 percent) than the RX100 III.
 In this context, it is worth noting that neither the RX100 III nor the G9X Mark II are weather-sealed.